Iniuria: Form

 The action was in a special sense "vindictam spirans".
 It rested not on economic loss but on outraged feelings; hence some characteristic rules.
 Like other delictal actions it did not lie against the heres of the wrongdoer, but, contrary to the general rule, it could not be brought by the heirs of the injured person.
 It lay only within a year of the event, and, as it rested on outraged feelings, it did not lie unless there was evidence of anger at the outset (dissimulatione aboletur).
 As it had nothing to do with property the damages were measured according to the position of the parties, and the grossness of the outrage.
 It was no defence that the defendant did not know the plaintiff, or mistook him for someone else, except that if the defendant had supposed him to be a paterfamilias or a widow no action lay for the insult to the actual paterfamilias or widow.
 But in the case of allegations, the truth of the statement was a complete defence.

 The iniuria need not be directly to the person aggrieved; it is plain that A might be insulted by something done to B. But the important cases of this are of outrage to members of the family.
 An iniuria to a wife gave an action not only to her but to her husband.
 An insult to a filiusfamilias was an insult to the paterfamilias as well, who might sue for himself and for his son, though, as in certain circumstances the son might himself sue, there was a provision against two actions nomine filii.
 Thus where a married daughter of the family was insulted there might be three actions, or more, her own, her husband's, her father's, and even her husband's father's.
 A sponsus might have an action on an insult to his sponsa, and there were other cases.
-It must be noted that the damages would not necessarily be the same in these cases: in each the personality of the plaintiff was considered.
+The damages would not necessarily be the same in these cases: in each the personality of the plaintiff was considered.
 And though an insult to wife or child was an insult to paterfamilias, the converse was not true.
 The most remarkable case of indirect insult is that of heredes.
 An insult to the body or funeral was an insult to the heres if it was the heres had entered into the estate.
 If not, it was an insult to the hereditas and the heres after entry acquired it like other claims of the hereditas.